dysmalpy/dysmalpy/docs/how_to_build_and_deploy_documentation.rst

     $ bash /afs/mpe/www/resources/IR/DYSMALPY/update.sh

 The .html files will be copied to ```/afs/mpe/www/resources/IR/DYSMALPY/```, so the website will be updated automatically.
-Always double-ckeck that the website is updated correctly.
+Always double-check that the website is updated correctly.

 Thank you for contributing to Dysmalpy's documentation.
 If you have any questions or encounter issues during the process, feel free to ask for assistance.